-Comment Respondent Comments Officer Response Amendments proposed / made Reference Type / Name Local Methodist las no stant ta process ali unas habitata Commonto a stad proposed / made MGDM41 Important to preserve diverse habitats.
+Comment Respondent Comments Officer Response Amendments Reference Type / Name proposed / made MGDM41 Local Methodist Important to preserve diverse habitats.
 Comments noted.
-Churches The site will be developed The wildlife corridor to MGDM59 Northumberland 5 The site will be developed Wildlife Trust Parkland' ¦ that provides valuable habitat for wildlife' ¦ within a green natural in accordance with a the south east corner environment'•.
-We also welcome Masterplan objective b: "¦delivery of a healthy comprehensive Landscape has been increased in natural environment benefiting communities, wildlife and biodiversity'.
+Churches MGDM59 Northumberland We welcome the recognition in the Masterplan vision that the site will 'surround a The site will be developed The wildlife corridor to Wildlife Trust Parkland' that provides valuable habitat for wildlife' within a green natural in accordance with a the south east corner environment'•.
+We also welcome Masterplan objective b: "delivery of a healthy comprehensive Landscape has been increased in natural environment benefiting communities, wildlife and biodiversity'●.
 In the Strategy for the whole site. size.
-Masterplan ecology section, we are pleased to see four considerations highlighting the The wildlife consider to the need to improve habitat value, maintain and create suitable wildlife corridors, provide The wildlife corridor to the mitigation (including for golden plover) and have consideration for existing trees.
+Masterplan ecology section, we are pleased to see four considerations highlighting the need to improve habitat value, maintain and create suitable wildlife corridors, provide The wildlife corridor to the mitigation (including for golden plover) and have consideration for existing trees.
 The south east corner has been vision and objectives of the scheme are consistent with the strategic planning approach increased in size.
-A stand- recommended by the Town and Country Planning Association and the Wildlife Trusts in off of approximately 50m their July 2012 guidance 'Planning for a healthy environment '" good practice guidance has been included from for green infrastructure and biodiversity'.
+A stand- recommended by the Town and Country Planning Association and the Wildlife Trusts in off of approximately 50m their July 2012 guidance 'Planning for a healthy environment "good practice guidance has been included from for green infrastructure and biodiversity'•.
 These guiding principles of the Masterplan Rake House Farm, with a must then be carried robustly through in to the physical design of the Masterplan.
 The buffer of around 100m from Masterplan maps do highlight much open, green space will be retained in the Rake Lane.
 The open space development scheme, recognising to a degree the value of such green space for wildlife corridor may community health and wildlife.
 However, here we have four major concerns: 1.
 Murton include a swale as part of Gap, as is recognised in the Masterplan, is currently a largely agricultural open aspect the overall drainage landscape.
 Many of the plants and animals using the site are species of such open strategy, which will also agricultural landscapes.
 The Masterplan design will radically impact on the character of enhance wildlife this landscape and must ensure that open landscape habitats are created and well connectivity. managed to ensure both maintenance and enhancement of the landscape for people and nature.
 The detail of this design is currently not present in the Masterplan and must be more clearly defined.
-We would urge site planners to respect that Murton sits adjacent to one of the national 'B-Lines'• designed by Buglife to address enormous losses of flower-rich grasslands and associated wildlife.
+We would urge site planners to respect that Murton sits adjacent to one of the national 'B-Lines' • designed by Buglife to address enormous losses of flower-rich grasslands and associated wildlife.
 Using the Murton scheme to assure the creation and future management of a large and coherent ribbon of flower- rich grassland could make a substantial contribution to wildlife conservation in North Tyneside, including maintenance of habitat space for some of the sites existing plants, birds and mammals, while enabling some efficiencies in ongoing management (rather than managing a range of small-scale habitats).
 Such flower-rich open grasslands can also accommodate SUDS provision and community access.
 2. The new roads linking